 Carolina Reapers are squattier and more textured than their ancestors the Red Habanero and Ghost Pepper.
 Every Carolina Reaper has a long, thin branch at the bottom of the pod, which is known as “the scorpion’s tail” due to its resemblance to a stinger.
 These peppers typically have a diameter of three-fourths-inch to one-and-a-half inches.

-All chillis contain capsaicin which is known to have many health benefits including boosting the immune system, eliminating inflammation, and helping with weight loss.
+All chillies contain capsaicin which is known to have many health benefits including boosting the immune system, eliminating inflammation, and helping with weight loss.

 Some people are concerned that because the Carolina Reaper is so hot, it could actually kill them.
 This is false.
 Although eating a Carolina Reaper causes your pain receptors to react as if you are experiencing pain, it’s only an illusion.
 The Reaper won’t do any damage unless you have an allergy or an ulcer.
 You should not have a problem eating the Carolina Reaper unless you know that spicy foods and hot peppers negatively affect your health.